(Visited 4,799 times, 1 visits today)

 None of the floor plans at North Harbor have private balconies.
 Closet space is much better than average in all of the apartments.

 One of the 5 2-bedroom layouts has the split-bedroom plan preferred by roommates, has both baths en-suite, and has an additional half-bath.
 Two of the 2-bedroom layouts have stall showers in the second bath, a feature that’s surprisingly scarce in buildings in the area.

 North Harbor apartment ceiling heights are 8-feet.
 Large triangle bay windows make the space feel more expansive.
 The apartments have wood-look flooring.
 One, 2- and 3-bedrooms have in-unit washer / dryers.

 All-electric kitchens have granite counter tops, ample cabinetry and built-in microwaves.

-Short-term furnished apartments at North Harbor Tower are available from Manilow Suites.
+Short-term furnished apartments at North Harbor are available from Manilow Suites.

 Views.
-Many of North Harbor Tower’s apartments have great views, some of which may be curtailed by new construction at Lakeshore East in the future.
+Many of North Harbor’s apartments have great views, some of which may be curtailed by new construction at Lakeshore East in the future.

 High-floor units have spectacular panoramic views to the west over Lakeshore East Park.

 North Harbor is a full-amenity building with a solid amenities package and free Wi-Fi in the amenities areas.

 North Harbor has a heated, skylit indoor pool with an adjacent outdoor terrace with grills.